 Who can donate?

-- Donors must be at least 17 years old and weigh at least 114 pounds (15 and 16 year olds must have parental consent)
+- Donors must be at least 15 years old and weigh at least 114 pounds (15 and 16 year olds must have parental consent)

 - Donors must be in good health and feel well on the day of donation